 Table 3.
 In addition, when verifying sector protection, the sector address must appear on the appropriate highest order address bits (see Table 2).
+Table 3 shows the remaining address bits that are don't care.
 When all necessary bits have been set as required, the programming equipment may then read the corresponding identifier code on DQ7-DQ0.